prometheus/node_exporter/README.md

-megacli | Exposes RAID statistics from MegaCLI. ntp | Exposes time drift from an NTP server. runit | Exposes service status from [runit](http://smarden.org/runit/).
+megacli | Exposes RAID statistics from MegaCLI. ntp | Exposes time drift from an NTP server. runit | Exposes service status from [runit](http://smarden.org/runit/). mysql | Query status of mysql database (only on localhost).
+Connection string must be defined in node_exporter.conf

 ## Textfile Collector